HermesGermany/galapagos/docs/galapagos_user_guide.md

 cloud.
 This means you could have one on-prem cluster, where you can authenticate yourself using SSL Certificates and another cluster, which is a managed one by Confluent, which uses API Keys for authentication.
 This way you could for example create a Topic on an environment called NONPROD, which is based on an on-prem cluster and stage it to the next stage PROD, which is based on a managed cluster by confluent.
+Please note that the UI will at some points will look slightly different for both modes.
+For example on the "My Applications" Page, the third panel on each "Card" will look different since one is for creating a certificate and the other one is for generating your key or on the dashboard page you will see not kafka truststore since in case of a managed cluster you do not need it.

 ## Additional producers for a Topic